 Jonestown & the Shot Tower: A Walking Tour

-Originating in 1661, Jonestown is Baltimore’s oldest and most historic neighborhood.
+Jonestown is one of Baltimore’s oldest and most historic neighborhoods.
 Both groundbreaking industry and vibrant communities have thrived here.
 On this tour, we will see the vestiges of its Eastern European Jewish residents as we pass Corned Beef Row.
 We hope you’ll join Baltimore Heritage and tour guide Bev Rosen as we stroll past a series of firsts: the McKim Free School, the city’s oldest education building from 1833, the Lloyd Street Synagogue, the first synagogue in Maryland and the third oldest in the country, the 1808 home of Charles Carroll, the longest living signer of the Declaration of Independence, and the Hendler Creamery, the nation’s first fully-automated ice cream manufacturing plant.
-And of course, what is a visit to Jonestown without a look inside the iconic Phoenix Shot Tower, which until 1846 was the tallest building in the country!
+And of course, what is a visit to Jonestown without a stop at the iconic Phoenix Shot Tower, which until 1846 was the tallest building in the country!